ElektraInitiative/libelektra/doc/tutorials/highlevel-bindings.md

   user to handle arising errors, but also does so in a simple and concise way.
 An example of this is Rust.
 Its `Result` type forces the user to handle errors and the `?` operator allows to do this in a concise way. <br/>
   However, we still recommend to avoid errors as far as possible.
-- **Idiomatic Code:** If the targt language has a concept of "idiomatic code", the API should fall into that category.
+- **Idiomatic Code:** If the target language has a concept of "idiomatic code", the API should fall into that category.

 ## When to write Bindings